-To activate and deactivate the HTML Editor:
+To use the HTML Editor:

-- 1 Click the -insert- drop-down menu. - 2 Select a brick type from the menu.
+- 1 Click the -insert- drop-down menu.

+- 2 Select a brick type from the menu.

-3 The insert dialog box for the selected brick type will appear.
-Text fields that offer the HTML Editor available display a View HTML button to the right of the field name (Figure 17).
+- 3 The insert dialog box for the selected brick type will appear.
+Text fields that offer the HTML Editor available display a View HTML button to the right of the field name.